VadimDu/DNA-sequences-accessory-tools/README.md

 Accessory tool for DNA sequences filtering and basic statistics, version 0.3 By Vadim (Dani) Dubinsky (dani.dubinsky@gmail.com)

 positional arguments:
-  fasta                 fasta file/s with genes or contigs (supports the usage of wildcard '*' to select several files)
+  fasta                 fasta file/s with genes or contigs (supports the usage of wildcard '*' to select multiple files)

 optional arguments:
   -h, --help            show this help message and exit